amdx/atwc/README.md

 This library has been primarily written as interface abstraction for Archimedes Exhibitions GmbH's Cameo Collaborator Publisher service, hence it's not intended as a general-purpose solution.

+aTWC is developed and maintained by [Archimedes Exhibitions GmbH](https://www.archimedes-exhibitions.de).

 ## Installation